threedworld-mit/tdw/Documentation/lessons/replicants/animations.md

 Output:

 ```
-Trying to dance with default collision detection:
+Trying to animate with default collision detection:
 ActionStatus.collision
 Trying to ignore the rh10 model:
 ActionStatus.collision